franciscastro/website/content/publication/dissertation-2020.md

 abstract = ""

-abstract_short = "I conducted a series of multi-university user studies with computer science students to develop a data-grounded theory that captures and describes the facets of students' program design skills and processes."
+abstract_short = "Through a series of multi-university user studies with computer science learners, I developed a novel data-grounded theory that captures and describes the various facets of students' program design skills and processes, and the cognitive processes that underlie these."

 authors = ["F Castro"]